Rules

 At this page you'll find more information about the rules of the Henry van de Velde Awards.

-Products, (research) projects, services or systems can compete for a Gold, Silver or Bronze Award within the following nine categories for the 2023 edition:
+Products, (research) projects, services or systems can compete for a Gold, Silver or Bronze Award within the following nine categories:

 Business Innovation: a design award for innovative solutions in industry or professional settings that provide optimization and efficiency of logistics and production processes and better working conditions, and also contribute to a healthier planet.
 The focus is on efficiency gains, dismountability, modularity, new technology, automation, robotization.